thaibirding.com by Nick Upton

 Introduction

-Muang Boran Fishponds, in Samut Prakarn province, consists of a patchwork of shallow fish ponds and drainage ditches of varying size, with areas of reeds, open water and lilies.
-This is a really good place to visit whilst staying in Bangkok, a taxi will only take about 30-40 minutes from the city centre early in the morning.
+Muang Boran Fishponds, in Samut Prakarn province, consists of a patchwork of shallow fish ponds and drainage ditches of varying size, with areas of typha, reeds, open water, hedgerows and lilies.
+The area is completely surrounded by industry and housing but it is a really good place to visit whilst staying in Bangkok, a taxi will only take about 30-40 minutes from the city centre early in the morning, ideal for a half day of birding.

-This whole area is privately owned and farmed by a number of families who don't seem to mind people walking around to see birds, but please remember to be polite and keep out of some areas if asked.
-The people here are quite poor and some trap and shoot birds to supplement their income (Persecution of birds) or to protect their fish stocks (Dead Birds at Muang Boran Fishponds).
-Whilst I find some of these activities upsetting, I would suggest not getting involved in removing hooks or lines yourself; either overlook them or report them to the Bird Conservation Society of Thailand; bcst@bcst.or.th.
+This area is state owned and farmed by a number of families who don't seem to mind people walking around to see birds, but please remember to be polite and keep out of some areas if asked.
+People here are quite poor and some trap and shoot birds to supplement their income (Persecution of birds) or to protect their fish stocks (Dead Birds at Muang Boran Fishponds) and there is also a problem with dumping of industrial waste.
+These activities are upsetting but I would suggest not removing hooks or lines yourself; it is best to take a photo and report them to the Bird Conservation Society of Thailand; bcst@bcst.or.th.

 Birding Highlights